IsteNITC-Website-2023/istetechquilla/content/posts/early-days-of-hackerrank.md

 designer = "Adarsh Tulsyan"
 draft = true
 tags = []
-title = "EARLY DAYS OF HACKERRANK"
+title = "Early Days of HackerRank"

 +++
 From starting off as a dream by two college friends, HackerRank has now taken over the world with over 11 million coders and developers frequenting it.
 It is the one-stop platform for all software needs - from learning coding to practising software development.
 Now, HackerRank is a global platform for technical recruitment for major industries like Facebook, Amazon, and other MNCs as well.
 A company that started as a mere idea is now a major player in its field with offices in London and California.

-_For the second edition of Newton Speaks, Mr Harishankaran K, co-founder and CTO of HackerRank, took us through a candid and engaging journey of how two NIT-Trichy alumni and their never-say-no spirit took over the software world._
+> _For the second edition of Newton Speaks, Mr Harishankaran K, co-founder and CTO of HackerRank, took us through a candid and engaging journey of how two NIT-Trichy alumni and their never-say-no spirit took over the software world._

 It would be a surprise to many that Hari actually took Biology in high school.
 However, he understood early on that it was not his forte.
 He got into NIT Trichy for EEE, and then switched to CSE within the first semester.
 Having come from a non-coding background, he had to work hard to keep up with his classmates.
 But this did not deter him from participating actively in clubs and events.
 It was at one of these that he met the future co-founder of HackerRank, Vivek Ravisankar.